Mindy Kaling Stuns In Poolside Snapshot

-Actress Mindy Kaling took to Instagram on Wednesday, July 23 to share a stunning poolside snapshot.
-The former star of The Office looked extra glamorous in a long, black sleeveless dress with white trim.
-She paired the dress with some black high heels.
+Actress Mindy Kaling took to Instagram on Wednesday, July 23, to share a stunning poolside snapshot.
+The former star of The Office looked extra-glamorous in a long, black sleeveless dress with white trim.
+She paired the dress with black high heels.

-Kaling accessorized with some small earrings and a thin white bracelet.
-She crossed one leg over the other while laying back on a luxurious looking white lounge chair.
-She rested her chin in one hand while staring intently at the camera, a serious expression on her face.
-She wore her dark hair down in natural looking waves.
+Kaling accessorized with small earrings and a thin white bracelet.
+She crossed one leg over the other while lying back on a luxurious looking white lounge chair.
+She rested her chin in one hand while staring intently at the camera with a serious expression on her face.
+She wore her dark hair down in natural-looking waves.

 Kaling appeared to be soaking up the sun while getting some work down outside.
-A small table sat alongside her, topped with journals, books, paperwork and a pair of black sunglasses.
-More stacks of paperwork lay on the ground as well as a cup of coffee.
+She posed next to a small table that was topped with journals, books, paperwork and a pair of black sunglasses.
+A cup of coffee sat on top of additional stacks of paperwork that lay on the ground next to the table.

-The popular comedian took working from home to the next level, a large pool with sparkling blue water visible behind her.
-A large potted plant, bright yellow followers and an additional lounge chair completed the ultra relaxing looking deck area.
+The popular comedian took working from home to the next level, as there was a large pool with sparkling blue water visible behind her.
+A large potted plant, bright yellow flowers and an additional lounge chair completed the ultra-relaxing deck area.

-In her caption, Kaling joked that no one had showed up to party with her but that she was more than content to relax all by herself.
-The post racked up over 200,000 likes in no time.
-The comedian boasts 5.4 million followers on the platform overall.
-Her many followers took to the comments section to compliment her on the stunning snapshot and to share their admiration of her.
+In her caption, Kaling joked that no one had shown up to party with her but that she was more than content to relax all by herself.
+The post racked up over 200,000 likes in no time from her 5.4 million followers.
+Her many fans took to the comments section to compliment her on the stunning snapshot and to share their admiration of her.
 Others made references to The Office, the show which ultimately helped skyrocket Kaling to fame.

 “I love the books by the pool.
 What a perfect work environment,” one fan remarked.

-“Dwight and Jim should have gone!” joked one person, referencing Dwight Schrute and Jim Halpert from The Office.
+“Dwight and Jim should have gone!” joked one person, referencing Rainn Wilson and John Krasinski’s respective characters from The Office.

 Other social media users took their guesses on what project Kaling is currently at work on.